prof-rossetti/nyu-info-2335-201905/exercises/rock-paper-scissors/challenges.md

-# "Rock, Paper, Scissors" Exercise
+# "Rock, Paper, Scissors" Exercise - Further Exploration

-## Further Exploration
+## Challenges

 If you were able to implement the [basic requirements](README.md) with relative ease, or if you are interested in a challenge, consider expanding the scope to include one or more of the challenges below.